alephjs/alephjs.org/pages/docs/basic-features/hmr-with-fast-refresh.md

 ## How It Works

-The built-in **HMR** module of Aleph.js will create a **WS** connection to the dev server on the client during **development**, and the server will listen the app file changes.
-Once the HMR client gets a update signal from server, Aleph.js will re-import the updated module.
-For a CSS module, the old style will be removed after the new one was appied.
+The built-in **HMR** module of Aleph.js will create a **WS** connection to the dev server on the client during **development**, and the server will listen for app file changes.
+Once the HMR client gets an update signal from the server, Aleph.js will re-import the updated module.
+For a CSS module, the old style will be removed after the new one is applied.
 For a React Component, the Fast Refresh will re-render the component view without losing component state.

 Aleph.js supports full HMR out-of-the-box for the following served files: